chrsolr/quicky-uuid.nvim/readme.md

 # Quicky UUID

+Generates a `UUID` command to place a UUID at the current cursor location.

 UUID code was taken from [Link](https://gist.github.com/jrus/3197011).

-note: This doesn't guarantee uniqueness.
+*Note*: This doesn't guarantee uniqueness.
+Please read the comments in the above link.

 Lazy.nvim